fleet-sdk/docs/docs/transaction-building.md

 # Transaction Building

-An Ergo transaction is a way to interact with the blockchain by describing how and which Input boxes must be spent, and how to create new Output boxes.
+An Ergo transaction is a way to interact with the blockchain.
+A transaction takes Input boxes from the blockchain, describes how each must be spent, and generates new Output boxes.
+These Output boxes then serve as Input boxes for a later transaction.

-- Ergo transaction is an **atomic operation**, which means it can't be partially executed.
+- Each and every Ergo transaction is an **atomic operation**, which means it can not be partially executed.

 - Each transaction must contain **one or more** Input boxes, **one or more** Output boxes and **zero or more** Data-Input boxes.